 Scheduling tasks for out-of-hours processing is a no-brainer.
 There are so many admin tasks that can’t be performed while the system is busy working for its user community.
 Temporary files can’t be cleaned up while they are still open and issues such as registry management can’t be performed while users are launching processors on the server.

 Apart from the problem of contention, job schedulers help spread the load on a server and on the network.
 If you are working tight budget constraints, the cheapest way to get top value out of your resources is to spread out non-interactive tasks so they are performed overnight while the users are out of the office.

-Here is our list of the six best Windows job scheduler tools:
+Here is our list of the seven best Windows job scheduler tools:

 - ActiveBatch Workload Automation – EDITOR’S CHOICE A cross-platform job scheduler that is delivered from the cloud and enables you to integrate schedules for Windows processes with application activation and processes running on other operating systems, including cloud services.

 - Redwood Workload Automation – FREE DEMO A SaaS system that enables job scheduling as part of a workflow management platform that has a graphics-based schedule assembly editor.

 - Activeeon Workflow & Scheduling A cloud-based platform that includes a drag-and-drop workflow assembly system and the ability to launch and track both processes across many different operating systems.